Ward Bond: Career

-Personal life and death
+Personal life

 Bond married Doris Sellers Childs in 1936, but they divorced in 1944.
 In 1954, he married Mary Louise Meyers, and they remained together until his death in November 1960.

 Bond was an early and dedicated anti–communist.

+Death

 On November 5, 1960, Bond suffered a massive heart attack while at a hotel in Dallas with his wife.
 He was pronounced dead at a Dallas hospital at the age of 57.
 His close friend John Wayne delivered the eulogy at his funeral.
 Bond's will bequeathed to Wayne the shotgun with which Wayne had once accidentally shot Bond on a hunting trip.

 On the same day Bond died, country singer Johnny Horton was fatally injured in an automobile accident in Milano, Texas.
 This led to a rumor that Horton was on his way to Dallas to meet Bond, who was to offer Horton a role on Wagon Train; the rumor was untrue.
 Bond's actual reason for visiting Dallas was to attend a football game at the Cotton Bowl.